davidbrochart/jpterm/plugins/cell/README.md

-# TXL plugin for a text editor
+# TXL plugin for a cell